Everest Base Camp EBC trek. 17 Days

 Hike down a steep trail to the Dudh Kosi and trek down.
 You’ll have a long and leisurely trek back to Lukla.
 Celebrate your trek at a local tea house and gaze back at the jagged peaks of the mountain you’ve enjoyed.
 Bid adieu tonight to your trekking crew.

-Day 15 : Fly back to Kathmandu/Hotel (B)
+Day 15 : Fly back to Kathmandu / Bhaktapur Hotel (B)

 Fly from Lukla to Kathmandu.
 Enjoy panoramic mountain views and spend the rest of the day sightseeing, exploring, shopping or just relaxing in the second of the imperial cities of the Kathmandu valley, Bhaktapur a city I know you will fall in love with.

-Day 16 : Day at leisure/ reserve day in case of flight cancel/Hotel (B)
+Day 16 : Reserve day in case of flight cancel/Hotel (B)

 It’s a leisure time in Bhaktapur, where Richard will take you on a morning walk the rest of the day is free for shopping, sightseeing or relaxing.
 This is an extra day in case of bad weather.
-Free time to explore Kathmandu before setting for the airport.

 Farewell dinner hosted by Outside the Square